There are two methods of creating Substreams-Powered Subgraphs:

 Build Substreams

-), which can be used as a data source for a subgraph to access pre-indexed blockchain data streams.
+This command creates a Substream package (.spkg), which can be used as a data source for a subgraph to access pre-indexed blockchain data streams.

 Generate Subgraph Project